 - Sadhu Meher —————————— Jadhav Patel

 Bhuvan Shome is an upright and disciplinarian Bengali officer in the Railways in the 1940s.
 A lonely widower and in his 50s, Mr Shome is so strict that he has even dismissed his son from his job when he went on leave without information.
 Naturally, his subordinates live in mortal fear of him and curse him behind his back.
 Shome is proud of his reputation and is fierce in protecting it.

-However, a time comes when even someone like Shome starts getting bored of his regimental life.
+However, a time comes when even someone like Shome starts getting bored with his regimental life.
 Seeking escape in a holiday he sets off on a bird hunting trip to a remote corner of Gujarat.
 Little does he realize that this rejuvenation adventure would introduce him to world poles apart and that he would find it the most joyous experience of his life.
 His new world consists of simple, uninitiated village folks, a bullock-cart drive along long mud tracks, marauding buffalo and Gauri.
 In Gauri, Shome finds a fresh, throbbing pulse in a dying world.
 Suddenly, everything lights up, perhaps heightening his sense of isolation, in his newfound joy.

 The most striking feature of Bhuvan Shome is its simplicity.
 The film is totally bereft of any sort of melodrama and tells the story as it should be told, plainly.
 The film takes a documentary path to establish the introduction, Calcutta is adequately represented by a myriad of images, from Satyajit Ray and Ravishankar to the public agitation of the communists.
 It uses a series of animations to introduce Shome to the audience, something which would have been a first in those days.
 And then, the Directors transports the viewer from the crowded by-lanes of humid Calcutta to the arid and barren lands of Gujarat.
 Perhaps this transformation also symbolizes the change that happens inside Shome, although in a reverse way.
 He realizes that there is a vast world out there, beyond that of his own.
 First, nature and then the village girl soothe and mould his character and make him a new man.